blindsub/ASSL4COM/README.md

-# ASSL4COM
+# CM-CASL
-Collaborative Active and Semisupervised Learning for Compare-based Performance Modeling of Software Systems
+A Comparison-based Model for Configuration Tuning of Software Systems via Collaborative Active and Semisupervised Learning